swtcpro/jingtum-lib-csharp/docs/docs.md

 ```

 ### OfferPartiallyFunded
 The offer is partially funded.
-The suggest prompt message could be: "Offer partially funded, you use XXX bought/sold XXX with price XXX, the offer is cancel since the remained amount is not enough (optional, based on Cancelled property), the remained amount is XXX (optional, based on Remaining property)".
+Suggest prompt message: "Offer partially funded, you use XXX bought/sold XXX with price XXX, the offer is cancel since the remained amount is not enough (optional, based on Cancelled property), the remained amount is XXX (optional, based on Remaining property)".
 It has following info.
 (I have no partially funded offer now, so just list the properties.)

 ```
 //Effect: OfferPartiallyFunded